openpracticelibrary/openpracticelibrary/content/practice/split-testing-a-b-testing.md

 Simple to apply, fast to execute and often conclusions can be made simply by comparing the conversion/activity data between the two versions.
 It can be limiting as the two versions should not differ too much and more significant changes in the product may require a large number of A/B tests to be performed.

-This is one of the practices that allow you to “tune the engine” as per The Lean Startup by Eric Reis.
+This is one of the practices that allow you to “tune the engine” as per [The Lean Startup by Eric Ries.](http://theleanstartup.com/)

 The practice provides an objective criteria for important decisions on the product design, features, behaviour, etc. It is used as a way to enhance the product performance, the user experience and the results the product produce for your organization.